RichardVickerstaff/docker-build/README.md

 Installation
 ------------
 Either:
-  - Add `gem "docker-build"` to your Gemfile and run bundle install.
+  - Add `gem "docker-construct"` to your Gemfile and run bundle install.

 or

-  - Run `gem install docker-build`
+  - Run `gem install docker-construct`

 Usage
 -----
-  1. Add `require "docker-build"` to your Rakefile
+  1. Add `require "docker-construct"` to your Rakefile
   2. Call the tasks that you want, just as with your usual Rake tasks (examples below!).